 Pictures of heavenly Balos Lagoon in Chania have featured in travel guides and glossies all over the world, as have those of the eternally beautiful Falarsana, one of the finest beaches in the Mediterranean.
 And as for exotic Elafonisi, on the southwestern tip of Chania … seeing is believing.

-Episkopi and Petres have fervent young fans, while noteworthy in the south of Crete island are the alluring beaches of Preveli, Plakias, Ligres, Triopetra and Agios Pavlos, with its huge sand dunes.
-In Heraklion, Malia and Hersonissos attract attract a young and vibrant international crowd.
+Episkopi and Petres have fervent young fans, while noteworthy in the south of Crete are Preveli, Plakias, Ligres, Triopetra and Agios Pavlos, with its huge sand dunes.
+In Heraklion, the resorts of Malia and Hersonissos attract a young and vibrant international crowd.

 Meanwhile, endless kilometres of golden coastline surround Ierapetra, in the Lassithi prefecture to the east.
 And the celebrated palm forest in Vai is one of the most spectacular sights in Crete, where palm trees embrace the golden sand, while the beaches of Elounda and those around Agios Nikolaos are not to be missed.